U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Implementation

 \subsection{User Interface Module}

-Our Android mobile application was developed on IntelliJ IDEA and then installed and tested on an $OnePlus$ $7pro$ with a processor of $Snapdragon^{TM}$ $855$.
-The interactive map was implemented with Google Maps API\footnote{\url{https://developers.google.com/maps/documentation/directions}}.
-It demonstrates the locations of the user and E-bikes as well as the stations predefined in terms of their exact parking areas with circles and parking availability with digits in real-time.
-In \autoref{fig: mobile-app-parking-zones}, the orange marker represents the user's current location, obtained by the mobile application with Android locating service, and the green marker shows the current location of an E-bike.
-Circular areas filled with different colours define parking zones with different parking fees and the digit in each parking zone denotes its current parking availability.
-Regarding the GPS localisation accuracy at different regions (e.g., better performances in open areas), the size of parking zones will be scaled accordingly.
+Our Android mobile application is developed using \textit{IntelliJ IDEA} and installed and tested on an \textit{OnePlus 7pro} with a \textit{$Snapdragon^{TM}$ 855} processor.
+With Google Maps \ac{api}\footnote{\url{https://developers.google.com/maps/documentation/directions}}, the interactive map is implemented, presenting the locations of the user and \ac{ebike}s, as well as predefined station locations with circles representing their parking areas and digits showing parking availability in real-time.
+In \autoref{fig: mobile-app-parking-zones}, the orange marker represents the current user location, obtained via the Android locating service.
+The green marker shows the current location of an \ac{ebike}.
+Circular areas filled with different colours define parking zones with different parking fees, and the digit within each parking zone denotes its current parking availability.
+The size of parking zones is dynamically scaled to account for changes in \ac{gps} positioning accuracy in different areas for optimising performance in non-open areas.

-The QR code scanning function was implemented by the ZXing library\footnote{\url{https://github.com/dm77/barcodescanner}}.
-The scanning result contains the vehicle's unique identification number (UID), GPS coordinate and current timestamp.
-The E-bike UID will be used for management and maintenance while the others will be sent to our prediction module to predict the destination which will be recommended to the user for confirmation and to examine whether the remaining battery capacity of this E-bike is enough for the predicted trip accordingly.
-If not, U-Park will wait for the user's response to the predicted destination and recommend the user another E-bike which is the closest one with enough remaining battery capacity when the user confirms the journey destination.
-On the contrary, if the remaining batter capacity is enough for the predicted trip, the predicted destination will be used to calculate the deposit for this trip according to the method introduced above.
-Then, the calculated deposit and the user's real-time credit would be transmitted to the smart contract for validation.
+The \ac{qr} code scanning function, implemented by the \textit{ZXing} library\footnote{\url{https://github.com/dm77/barcodescanner}}, captures the \ac{ebike}'s \ac{uid}, \ac{gps} coordinates, and current timestamp.
+The \ac{ebike}'s \ac{uid} serves for management and maintenance, while the others are sent to our prediction module to predict the destination, which is subsequently recommended to the user for confirmation, and to examine whether the remaining battery power is enough for the predicted trip.
+If not, U-Park waits for the user's response and suggests an alternative \ac{ebike} nearby that has sufficient battery power.
+Conversely, if the battery power is enough, the predicted destination is used to calculate the trip deposit.
+The calculated deposit and the user's real-time credit are then transmitted to the database for validation.
+Data transmission between the user-end and the trading module is completed based on \textit{Web3j} \ac{api}\footnote{\url{https://docs.web3j.io/4.10.0/}}.